layer5io/getnighthawk/README.md

 Meshery integrates Nighthawk as one of (currently) three choices of load generator for characterizing and managing the performance of service meshes and their workloads.
 Centric to the advancement of Nighthawk is the Meshery and Service Mesh Performance projects, which enable Nighthawk’s standards-based distributed performance management.
 The intersection of these projects allow researchers and users to conveniently identify the optimal service mesh configuration while considering their specific environment, application and load.
 Meshery orchestrates multiple instances of Nighthawk (horizontal scaling) and provides an easy to use interface for Nighthawk’s adaptive load controller capability.

-## Why Nighthawk?

-Nighthawk is growing in popularity, but the core project only builds to one architecture / one Docker image.
-Recently, Nighthawk is being improved so that it can be horizontally scalable - such that multiple instances will be cognizant of one another and able to coordinate amongst each other.
-Nighthawk is a subproject of Envoy.
-Nighthawk is growing in popularity with Google, Red Hat, and AWS are investing into it.
-Istio is considering switching from Fortio to Nighthawk.

 ---
 ---